brint/wordpress-cookbook/README.md

 Description
 ===========

-Installs and configures Wordpress according to the instructions at http://codex.wordpress.org/Installing_WordPress.
-Does not set up a wordpress blog.
-You will need to do this manually by going to http://hostname/wp-admin/install.php (this URL may be different if you change the attribute values).
+Downloads, installs, and configures WordPress using [wp-cli](https://github.com/wp-cli/wp-cli).
+It **will** actually set up the blog itself, and by the end of the recipe you will have a live, working blog.

 Requirements
 ============